dlt-science/science-notes/_sources/SBT/SBT.md

 - Conversely, NFTs can be utilised as tickets granting access to exclusive events, without requiring identity verification, as they can be freely transferred between parties.
 ```

-## Functionality
+## Functionality of SBTs

 A distinct and pivotal characteristic of Soulbound tokens (SBTs) is their inherent non-transferability.
 Unlike existing NFTs and token standards like the fungible ERC-20 or non-fungible ERC-721, which are built to hold market value and can be sold or transferred between wallets, SBTs are uniquely tied to Souls and therefore are not designed for selling or transferring {cite}`takyar2023what`.

 SBTs are issued and held within unique accounts known as Souls, which serve as a vessel for these tokens and play a crucial role in establishing provenance and reputation.
 Souls can denote various entities, ranging from individuals to organisations, companies, and more.
 It's noteworthy that in a decentralised society (DeSoc), Souls are not required to have a direct human equivalence, meaning a single person can be associated with multiple Souls.
 Unlike regular NFTs, soulbound tokens (SBTs) are a concept of non-transferable assets {cite}`titus2022decentralized`.
 Once issued, they belong to a specific identity {cite}`hildebrandt2022future`.

 This flexibility can manifest in a multitude of ways.
-For instance, an individual might have a variety of Souls representing different aspects of their identity - their credentials, medical records, and so on {cite}`takyar2023what`.
+For example, an individual could possess an array of 'Souls', each symbolizing different facets of their identity, such as their professional credentials, medical histories, among other elements {cite}`takyar2023what`.

-## Potential applications of SBTs
+## Potential Applications of SBTs

 Soulbound Tokens (SBTs) are a revolutionary concept in the realm of blockchain technology, enabling the creation of verifiable, non-transferable digital records tied to an individual's identity or "soul".
 With their immutable and decentralised characteristics, these tokens offer several potential applications that span numerous industries and societal structures.
 From authenticating factual records, devising digital inheritance plans, and facilitating alternative credit systems to preventing Sybil attacks in Decentralised Autonomous Organisations (DAOs), enhancing trust in online property rentals, and securing the management of healthcare records, SBTs are primed to reshape the digital world.
 The following sections detail some of the most promising applications of Soulbound Tokens in diverse fields.